Out of suffering have emerged the strongest Souls; the most massive characters are seared with scars. – Khalil Gibran

 Acknowledging our disappointment means becoming aware of the deeply held sense of “incompletion” that we all carry; it means becoming aware that something is desperately missing from our lives.
 Those that have experienced, or are currently experiencing a Dark Night of the Soul will know that something very fundamental at a core level is out of focus or completely lacking in their lives.
 Those going through a Dark Night will sense that so much more is possible in their lives, even though they don’t exactly know what that “so much more” is.

-One of the common reasons why Dark Nights occur and are prolonged, is due to mystical experiences, or short glimpses of the divine, which spiritual teachers often refer to as “grace” or samādhi.
-Soon afterwards, the person “loses” this experience, and is plunged into unhappiness again.
+One of the common reasons why Dark Nights occur and are prolonged is due to mystical experiences, or short glimpses of the divine, which spiritual teachers often refer to as “grace” or samādhi.
+Soon afterward, the person “loses” this experience, and is plunged into unhappiness again.
 This is called the “halo effect,” “afterglow” or what the Sufis speak of as the “sobriety of union.”

 Why does the “halo effect” happen?
 It happens because of the stark contrast between one’s rediscovered Divine Self and the return to one’s disconnected and tormented Ego self.
 To the spiritually mature person, the halo effect sets the stage for a future encounter with the transcendental, with God.